Ms. Lehmann, how did you come to TDM Systems?

 I did my training here in 2006 after graduating high school.
 So, I suppose you could say I'm a "home grown" talent.
 After completing my training, I wanted to gain a higher education qualification and so I completed the one-year career-integrated dual study program at the vocational college, where I was awarded my technical diploma.
 TDM Systems made this possible by reducing my working hours – I was enormously grateful to them for being so flexible.
 From then on, I furthered my professional training with regular in-house courses, and even completed my trainer qualification at the Chamber of Industry and Commerce, as required by the Trainer Certification Regulation (AEVO).
 For four years or so, I then worked as team leader in the Internal Sales team and for two of those years, I was also responsible for the entire training program at TDM Systems.

 Why did you decide to work for TDM Systems?

-What do some of the typical tasks look like for an Internal Sales employee at TDM Systems?
+What are the typical tasks of the Head of Internal Sales & Order Processing at TDM Systems?